-Particularly in case of IoT, consider an edge at a remote location.
-Not only the sensors collecting data that are responsible for load on the network, it is also the traffic from cloud and mobile networks.
-By enabling the use of multiple WAN links, simplifying WAN architecture, reducing reliance on MPLS, and improving SaaS performance by automatically steering traffic based on application policy instead of back hauling all traffic to the data center.
-Using Policy based routing to SD-WAN in IoT helps enterprises automatically prioritize traffic based on how critical the data transmission is.
+Particularly in the case of IoT, consider an edge at a remote location.
+Not only the sensors collecting data that are responsible for the load on the network, but it is also the traffic from cloud and mobile networks.
+By enabling the use of multiple WAN links, simplifying WAN architecture, reducing reliance on MPLS, and improving SaaS performance by automatically steering traffic based on application policy instead of backhauling all traffic to the data center.
+Using policy based routing to SD-WAN in IoT helps enterprises automatically prioritize traffic based on how critical the data transmission is.

 Moreover, SD-WAN is designed to run over any sort of network connectivity- Broadband, Cellular, or any sort of IoT network like LPWAN).
 SD-WAN in IoT infrastructure helps enterprises enable edge-networking solutions that abstract management complexity, provide application-centric automation, speed provisioning, and ensure application availability and security.